bcgov/bcparis-service/README.md

 Run Mvn install

-If you are experiencing error in the code run Files > Invalidate Caches/Restart. also you can do Right click > Maven > Reimport
+If you are experiencing errors in the code, run Files > Invalidate Caches/Restart. also you can do Right click > Maven > Reimport

 Set up the environment variables